-Karras (1999) found that when utilizing an endogenous growth model, changes in the tax rate will alter real growth permanently.
-He utilised data from 11 Organization of Economic Cooperation and Development (OECD) economies from 1960-1992.
+Karras (1999) found that when utilising an endogenous growth model, changes in the tax rate will alter real growth permanently.
+He utilised data from 11 Organization of Economic Cooperation and Development (OECD) economies from 1960 to 1992.
 The findings suggest that a higher tax rate permanently reduces the level of output.

 A similar study was done by Padovano and Galli (2001).
-They used data from 23 OECD countries from 1950-1990 and an endogenous growth model.
-Using panel regression, their econometric estimations found that the effective marginal income tax rate was negatively correlated with economic growth and was robust to the considerations of other growth determinants.
+They used data from 23 OECD countries from 1950 to 1990 and an endogenous growth model.
+Using panel regression, their econometric estimations found that the effective marginal income tax

-Poulson and Kaplan (2008) similarly employed an endogenous growth model.
-Their data were compiled from each state in the US Their analysis revealed a significant negative impact of higher marginal tax rates on economic growth.

-Cassau and Lansing (2004) studied the growth effects of shifting from a progressive income tax system to a single rate system.
+WJEMSD rate was negatively correlated with economic growth and was robust to the 9,4 considerations of other growth determinants.
+5,4 Poulson and Kaplan (2008) similarly employed an endogenous growth model.
+Their data were compiled from each state in the USA.
+Their analysis revealed a significant negative impact of higher marginal tax rates on economic growth.
+Cassau and Lansing (2004) studied the growth effects of shifting from a progressive 250 income tax system to a single rate system.
 This study essentially examined the effect of a constant marginal tax rate.
-They too found that this shift from progressive to proportional tax policy would add to long term economic growth.
+They too found that this shift from progressive to proportional tax policy would add to long-term economic growth.

-A PROPOSAL
+A proposal